Garypls/OrbitLink/README.txt

 OrbitLink - README

 Overview
-OrbitLink is a tool for Destiny 2 players designed to make joining fireteams easy and fast.
-With just a hotkey press or a click of a button, you can join fireteams directly from Discord by copying the Bungie ID or entering it manually.
-The tool also supports automatic joining attempts.
+- OrbitLink is a tool for Destiny 2 players, designed to make joining fireteams easy and fast and with just a hotkey press you can join fireteams directly from a Discord messages.

 Features
-- Hotkey Activation: Quickly join fireteams using customizable hotkeys.
+- Hotkey Activation: Quickly join fireteams using a changable hotkey (click cogwheel).
+- Manual Join: Manually input a Bungie ID (e.g., Player#1234) to join a fireteam.
 - Auto Join: Automatically retries joining fireteams for up to 30 seconds at random intervals (0.5–1 second).
-- Manual Join: Manually input a Bungie ID (e.g., Player#1234) to join a fireteam.
 - Cancel Auto-Join: Use the ESC key to stop an ongoing auto-join session.
-- History Logging: View past join attempts and successes in the history window.
+- History Logging: View past join attempts and successes in the history window which can be double-clicked to rejoin that guardian again.

 System Requirements
 - Operating System: Windows 10 or newer